SimonThordal/covid-dataset-server/README.md

 }
 ```

+## Future work
+### Implementing a database
+While files work fine for now, additional functionality would quickly result in a complex storage system that would be hard to maintain.
+As for what database to choose from I would prioritize familiarity over features and go for a SQL database to avoid developers having to learn a new query language.

 ### Keeping the data up to date
 To turn the source data into the lists of lists that I am using `parse_raw_data.py` which grabs the relevant data from `raw_data.json` and places it in the `api/data` folder, ready to be served.
 If we wanted to keep this up to data we could fetch a new version of `raw_data.json` either through the command line or with a script.
 Running `parse_raw_data.py` again would then update the data served through the API.
 Both of these could be scheduled using a cronjob to run a couple of times per day.

 ### Testing and monitoring
 A bit of testing has already been added using `unittest`, mainly for development purposes.
 Was this to go live with a continuously updated dataset, then monitoring the source data would be important to avoid that we weren't suddenly missing data or getting data in a format we cannot parse.
+This could be anything from a third party service like [Bugsnag](https://www.bugsnag.com/) or [Papertrail](https://papertrailapp.com/) to email or slack alerts on exceptions.